Environments

 To redeploy an environment, navigate to the Environment Details page, and then click Redeploy in the top right corner.

-If your environment is currently running a deploy/destroy, your new deployment will be queued and will start after the current deploy/destroy completes.
+If your environment is currently running a deploy/destroy, your new deployment will be queued and will start after the current deploy/destroy is complete.
 You can view your previous and queued deployments - as well as cancel a queued deployment - from the Deployments tab.

 Redeploy on an Inactive Environment